-The United States Army Band “Pershing’s Own” has been the premier musical organization of the U.S. Army since 1922 when Army Chief of Staff* General John J. “Black Jack” Pershing directed that it be formed to emulate the premier European military bands he had heard during the First World War.
-“Pershing’s Own” provides musical support for the leadership of the United States, to include all branches of government, and to a wide spectrum of national and international events in support of Soldiers and their Families, public diplomacy, community and international relations, recruiting initiatives, and music education programs.
-Our mission is to instill in our forces the will to fight and win, to foster the support of our citizens, and to promote our national interests at home and abroad.
-We are Soldiers telling the story of America’s Army, the Nation’s force of decisive action.
+The United States Army Band “Pershing’s Own” has been the premier musical organization of the U.S. Army since 1922 when Army Chief of Staff General of the Armies John J. “Black Jack” Pershing directed that the band be organized, built on the tradition of the European military bands he had heard during the First World War.
+“Pershing’s Own” provides music support for the leadership of the United States, to include all branches of government, and to a wide spectrum of national and international events in support of Soldiers and their Families, public diplomacy, memorial affairs, community and international relations, and recruiting initiatives.
+Its mission is to help connect the Army with the American people.
+Its Soldiers represent all of the heroic men and women who stand around the world in defense of our freedom.
+Through their musical education, continual training, and masterful performance these outstanding Soldiers truly embody the excellence that is found across America’s Army.

 The U.S. Army Band became widely known during its early years for radio broadcasts featured on several national networks.
 During World War II, the band was ordered overseas and performed concerts throughout North Africa and Europe, becoming the only Washington-based band to participate in a theater of war, and earning them the right to display a campaign streamer on their flag.
 Over the years the band has expanded in scope and diversity, today consisting of over 260 enlisted musicians and support staff and ten official ensembles: The U.S. Army Concert Band, The U.S. Army Ceremonial Band, The U.S. Army Strings (24-piece string ensemble + accordion), The U.S. Army Blues (big band/jazz), The U.S. Army Chorus (men’s chorus), The U.S. Army Band Downrange (pop/rock), The U.S. Army Herald Trumpets, The U.S. Army Brass Quintet, The U.S. Army Voices (mixed voice), and The U.S. Army Woodwind Quintet.
 Personnel from several elements are combined to create The U.S. Army Orchestra and myriad small chamber ensembles and combos.